dkhundley/whetstone-ml/docs/wiki/metrics/text/readability_metrics.md

 Generally speaking, writers should aim for a score of 60 or higher, which indicates that the text is easily understood by most adults.
 Flesch-Kincaid Reading Ease is widely used in the field of education and is often used to evaluate the readability of textbooks and other educational materials.
 The Flesch-Kincaid Reading Ease metric is also used by software tools, like Microsoft Word, as a metric for readability analysis.

+To optimize the Flesch-Kincaid Reading Ease metric, consider applying the following strategies:
+- Simplify sentence structure. (e.g. Use sentence structure, avoid compound sentences)
+- Simplify vocabulary. (e.g. Avoid jargon, use common words)
+- Use an "active voice."
+- Improve sentence and paragraph flow. (e.g. Group related ideas)
+- Use lists and formatting.

 ## Flesch-Kincaid Grade Level